SS West Maximus: Final voyage

-Convoy ONS-5 would go on to lose a total of 12 ships to U-boat attack (one of which, coincidentally, was West Madaket, a sister ship of West Maximus), but 13 U-boats were also damaged or destroyed in the battle.
-In spite of its heavy losses therefore, Convoy ONS-5 is considered to be the turning point in the Battle of the Atlantic, as U-boats from this point were to suffer increasingly heavy losses for steadily diminishing results.
+Convoy ONS 5 went on to lose a total of 12 ships to U-boat attack (one of which was West Madaket, a sister ship of West Maximus), but 13 U-boats were also damaged or destroyed in the battle.
+In spite of its heavy losses therefore, Convoy ONS 5 is considered to be the turning point in the Battle of the Atlantic, as U-boats from this point were to suffer increasingly heavy losses for steadily diminishing results.